-- rely on legal professional privilege (LPP), as this only applies to Dutch advocats
+- rely on legal professional privilege (LPP) in Dutch domestic courts, as this only applies to Dutch advocates

 Requalifying as a Dutch lawyer after the transition period

-There are no nationality, residency or reciprocity requirements for non-EEA foreigners requalifying as Dutch advocates.
+There are no nationality, residency or reciprocity requirements for solicitors requalifying as Dutch advocates.

-Non-EEA lawyers would need to complete all of the academic requirements of qualification (a Dutch LLB and Master’s in Law).
-However they may be able to get some course exemptions.
+Solicitors would need to complete all of the academic requirements of qualification (a Dutch LLB and master’s in law).
+However, they may be able to get some course exemptions.